LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 #### Enable the feature
 Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
 Please contact your LivePerson account representative to enable this feature.

-#### Configure account-level, survey settings
+#### Configure account-level settings
-These settings affect all survey bots in the account.
+There are a few account-level, survey settings that you can configure; these settings affect all survey bots in the account.

+{: .important}
+For changes to take effect, you must [redeploy the Post-Conversation Survey connector](bots-status-managing-post-conversation-survey-bots.html#redeploy-the-connector).

-**To configure account-level, survey settings**
+**To configure account-level settings**

 1. From the Conversational AI dashboard, click **Bot Accounts** to access the application.
 2. Select the organization.
 3. On the **Account Details** tab, specify the following:

     * **Survey Request Interval**: This setting determines how often a consumer is sent a survey when one is triggered.
 When configuring this, consider how frequently you want a response from the same consumer, as sending surveys too often can create a poor experience.
 If this setting is disabled, the consumer always receives a survey when one is triggered.
-You can enable it to control the frequency; in this case, enter the number of days that must elapse before sending another survey to the same consumer.
-The default value is 7 days.
+You can enable it to control the frequency; in this case, enter the number of days that must elapse before sending another survey (any survey within the account) to the same consumer.
+The default value is 30 days.
     * **Survey Sampling**: If you have high traffic, you don’t need to send surveys to all your consumers; you can send them to a subset.
 That’s what this setting is designed for.
 If it's disabled, all consumers are sent surveys when the surveys are triggered.
 You can enable it to send surveys to a percentage of randomly sampled consumers.
 Use the slider to specify the percentage.
 The default value is 50%.
+4. [Redeploy the Post Conversation Survey connector](bots-status-managing-post-conversation-survey-bots.html#redeploy-the-connector) for your changes to take effect.

 ### Creating the survey bot